alisharify7/flask_captcha2/README.md

 # flask_captcha2
-an simple and light flask extension for integerate flask app with google recaptcha
+an light and simple flask extension for integrate google recaptcha with Flask Apps